Chanchala9876/the_aihealthverse_website/README.md

 ## 🙏 Acknowledgments

-- OpenAI for providing the AI capabilities
+- Ollama for providing the AI capabilities
+- Spring AI for seamless AI integration
 - Spring Boot team for the excellent framework
 - Bootstrap team for the responsive UI components
 - Chart.js for the beautiful charts and graphs

 ---

-**HealthVerse** - Your personal health journal with AI-powered insights! 💙
+**HealthTracker** - Your personal health journal with AI-powered insights! 💙